hyperledger-archives/iroha-api/source/includes/_commands.md

 Field | Description | Constraint
 -------------- | -------------- | --------------
-Account ID | id of account whom rights are granted | should be existent in the system Permission name | name of granted permission | permission belongs to the set of existing permissions
+Account ID | id of account whom rights are granted | should be existent in the system Permission name | name of granted permission | permission is defined

 ### Validation